 Another area of critical importance for rural communities that I will continue to prioritize is broadband access.
 It’s something I’ve heard about in towns all across Minnesota where people share stories about how they need better broadband to pursue their careers, expand their business operations, and make sure their kids can succeed in school.
 The 2018 Farm Bill included a provision I authored to promote precision agriculture and rural broadband deployment by identifying gaps in high-speed internet connectivity.
 Expanding broadband into townships and other rural areas is essential for creating jobs and expanding opportunity.

-Finally, one challenge that has hit rural America particularly hard is the opioid epidemic.
-In Minnesota there were 694 deaths from opioids and other drug overdoses in 2017 alone.
+Finally, rural America has been hit particularly hard by the opioid epidemic as well as the recent increase in methamphetamine use.
+According to preliminary data, more than 68,000 people died from opioid and other drug overdoses across the country in 2018—including 607in Minnesota.
 On average, about 130 people die every day from an overdose involving an opioid and only about 1 in 10 people suffering from opioid addiction actually receive the treatment they need.
 We’ve made progress on taking on the epidemic by working together to pass landmark legislation I led with other senators in 2016 and an additional package of legislation that included three of my bipartisan bills in October 2018, but more needs to be done.
-I’m fighting for additional funds and resources to help communities facing this crisis.
+I’m fighting for additional funds and resources to help communities that have been impacted by addiction.